TrueSparrowSystems/ghost-hosting-cli/README.md

 npm install

+npm run get
-npm run watch
+npm run build

-# In a new terminal run
+# Or you can also use "npm run watch"

 npm run dev -- deploy
 ```